mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Sql.md

 ## Where to use SubQuery
 1. Subquery in several places in another SELECT, UPDATE, INSERT, or DELETE statement.
+2. Subquery can nest at any level, innermost is executed

 ## How many times inner-query in co-related subquery executed

-1. if outer query processess million records, inner co-related subquery also executed million times
+1. if outer query processes a million records, inner co-related subquery also executed million times

 ## Where can we use SubQuery